TTY/01 /posts/evolving-card-games load: 0.42 0.51 0.38 mem: 18.2/32G ONLINE

 Earlier this year I wrote down a plan: use Monte Carlo simulation and genetic algorithms to evolve novel card games playable with a standard 52-card deck.
 Encode a game as a genome of rules, simulate thousands of games with AI players, score the results on proxy metrics for “fun,” select and mutate the best, repeat.
 The last item on the plan was “top evolved games get human trials.”

-I built almost all of it by pair-programming with whatever the newest Claude model was at the time.
+I built almost all of it vibe-coding with whatever the newest Claude model was at the time.
 That detail turns out to matter, so keep it in the back of your mind: the project spans Opus 4.5 in November through Fable 5 this month, and toward the end a new model landed about every six weeks.
 One of them got pulled off the board by the US federal government partway through.
 The plan was right about the destination and wrong about almost the entire route.
 Two walls, two pivots, and one step I kept skipping.

 The idea: a rulebook is just a genome